y-miyazaki/terraform-aws-base/README-monitor-tfvars.md

 # or publish your own application metrics.
 Amazon CloudWatch can load all the metrics in your account
 # (both AWS resource metrics and application metrics that you provide) for search, graphing, and alarms.
 #
-# Metrics about Cloudfront will be checked and you will be notified via Slack if the specified threshold is exceeded.
+# Metrics about CloudFront will be checked and you will be notified via Slack if the specified threshold is exceeded.
 # https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/monitoring-using-cloudwatch.html
 #--------------------------------------------------------------
 metric_resource_cloudfront = {